Jordan269244/final-project/3-tree.md

 ## Efficency

 The Big O notation of the tree strucutre is O(log n).
 O(log n) means that the larger the input, but more consistant the time becomes.
-If you look at the graph below, you will notice that O(log n) starts to flatten off.
+If you look at the graph below, you will notice that O(log n) line starts to flatten off.
 This means that even if the input size gets bigger, the time it takes to do do the algorithm will remain the same making it a very efficient process.

 ![Big O Notation Graph](O(logn).png)